rsdoiel/antenna/archives/2025/columns_2025.08.md

 ---

-## An iCloud Backdoor Would Make Our Phones Less Safe
+## UK Demanded Apple Add a Backdoor to iCloud

-date: 2025-02-26, updated: 2025-02-26, from: Bruce Schneier blog
+date: 2025-02-26, updated: 2025-02-27, from: Bruce Schneier blog

 <p>Last month, the UK government <a href="https://www.washingtonpost.com/technology/2025/02/07/apple-encryption-backdoor-uk/">demanded</a> that Apple weaken the security of iCloud for users worldwide.
 On Friday, Apple took steps to comply for users in the United Kingdom.
 But the British law is written in a way that requires Apple to give its government access to anyone, anywhere in the world.
 If the government demands Apple weaken its security worldwide, it would increase everyone&#8217;s cyber-risk in an already dangerous world.</p>
 <p>If you&#8217;re an iCloud user, you have the option of turning on something called &#8220;<a href="https://support.apple.com/en-us/102651">advanced data protection</a>,&#8221; or ADP.
 In that mode, a majority of your data is end-to-end encrypted.
 This means that no one, not even anyone at Apple, can read that data.
 It&#8217;s a restriction enforced by mathematics&#8212;cryptography&#8212;and not policy.
 Even if someone successfully hacks iCloud, they can&#8217;t read ADP-protected data...</p>